Bringing the Taste of Home to Service Members and their Families Throughout the U.S. Southeast during Thanksgiving

 USO Fort Campbell

-USO Fort Campbell provided Thanksgiving meals with all the fixings and pie, for unaccompanied service members who needed a hot meal and warm conversation at the USO center at Fort Campbell.
+The day before Thanksgiving, USO Fort Campbell staff and volunteers hosted a special holiday meal with all the fixings for unaccompanied service members who needed a hot meal and warm conversation at the USO center at Fort Campbell, Nov.
+22, 2023.
+Although most of these soldiers won’t be able to travel home for the holidays, USO Fort Campbell brought a little of home to them.

 More from USO